dfhoughton/ranagrams/README.md

     rana [FLAGS] [OPTIONS] <word>

 FLAGS:
+    -w, --words-in     Returns the set of words composable from the letters in the input phrase --strict       When finding --words-in, returns only words that occur in some anagram --prove        Like --strict, but emits a phrase proving this word occurs in an anagram.
     -h, --help         Prints help information
         --help-long    Prints *detailed* help information
     -C, --no-cache     Do not cache partial results (this saves memory and costs speed) -r, --random       (Partially) shuffle order of discovery --ribbit       Ego sum
-    -w, --words-in     Returns the set of words composable from the letters in the input phrase --strict       When finding --words-in, returns only words that occur in some anagram -V, --version      Prints version information
+    -V, --version      Prints version information

 OPTIONS: